Overview

 Clarifying Information:

-Remember that not every complaint received about a department action is a request for an administrative hearing.
-Refer to information in WAC 388-426-0005 for complaints that are not appropriate for an administrative hearing.
+Not every complaint received about a department action is a request for an administrative hearing.
+Refer to information in WAC 388-426-0005 for complaints that aren’t appropriate for an administrative hearing.

-Administrative hearings are conducted by Administrative Law Judges (ALJ), employed by the Office of Administrative Hearings (OAH) which is a separate agency from DSHS.
-The administrative hearing can be held in person or by teleconference call.
-The Office of Administrative Hearings (OAH) is responsible for scheduling administrative hearings and sending a notice of the date and time for the administrative hearing to all participants.
+Administrative Law Judges (ALJs), employed by the Office of Administrative Hearings (OAH), conduct Administrative hearings.
+OAH is a separate agency from DSHS.
+Administrative hearings are held in person or by teleconference call.
+OAH is responsible for scheduling administrative hearings and sending a notice of the date and time for the administrative hearing to all participants.

 The DSHS Board of Appeals (BOA) is responsible for reviewing the initial hearing decisions when reconsideration is requested by either the department or the appellant.

-Exception: The department cannot request reconsideration on Basic Food decisions.
-See 7 CFR 273.15 (q)(2).
+Exception: The department can’t request reconsideration on Basic Food decisions.

 The client has the right to request judicial review of a final DSHS hearing decision.